LiMinggang/madedit-mod/README.txt

 Mod v0.4.11
 New: Open file path with default file explorer, set "EXTEXPLORER" as the env for open in another application #243
+New: Add '-d' to define a new delimiter to replace '*'
 Fix: Message strings were not translated during initialization
 Fix: TXT syntax would not be applied on first loading(0.4.10) #244
 Fix: Change font size/font/encoding/syntax/linespacing will not update font toolbar #246